-The site is located southwest of Christchurch at the end of Kennedys Bush Road on the southwest side of a spur just below the Kennedys Bush ridgeline (tabled as Appendix 3).
+The site is located southwest of Christchurch at the end of Kennedys Bush Road on the southwest side of a spur just below the Kennedys Bush ridgeline.
 The slope of the spur starts as a relatively gentle plateau at the point where urban development is proposed and then rises steeply into adjoining gullies rising up just short of Summit Road.